Let's take a look at the different concepts of the Noodl workflow when building your applications, namely

 Connecting to external services using methods such as OAuth or webhooks requires logic to be executed in the cloud.
 In such cases, cloud functions can be incredibly helpful.

 Performing queries is significantly faster in the cloud, so if you need to make numerous database queries and combine the results, you can achieve high performance by doing this in the cloud.

 Finally, as your application grows, you'll want to collaborate with colleagues and friends.
 Thankfully, Noodl offers a robust collaboration system with built-in version control.
 You can collaborate on a project, work on your individual branches, and merge changes.
 We aim to incorporate powerful concepts from the software development world into Noodl to ensure you never encounter any limitations.

 Learn more about the collaboration and version control capabilities here.

 Modules and Prefabs

-An important concept in Noodl that will take your productivity to the next step are prefabs, these are pre-built components that can be cloned into your project.
-You can use them as is, or as a starting point to modify and extend.
-It's also a great way to learn some of the good development patterns in Noodl.
+An important concept in Noodl that will take your productivity to the next level is prefabs.
+These are pre-built components that can be cloned into your project.
+You can use them as they are or as a starting point for modification and extension.
+It's also a great way to learn some of the best development patterns in Noodl.